laravel-zero/phar-updater/README.md

 # For SHA-256
 sha256sum myname.phar > myname.version

+# For SHA-512
+sha512sum myname.phar > myname.version
 ```

 Remember to regenerate the version file for each new phar build you want to distribute.
-Using `sha1sum`/`sha256sum` adds
+Using `sha1sum`/`sha256sum`/`sha512sum`
-additional data after the hash, but it's fine since the hash is the first string in the file which is the only
+adds additional data after the hash, but it's fine since the hash is the first string in the file which is the only
 requirement.

 If using OpenSSL signing, which is very much recommended, you can also put the public key online as `myname.phar.pubkey`